Creating the Perfect Habitat for Assassin Snails

 Habitat in the wild

-In the wild assassin snail inhabit in not very deep waters with pure water on the South-West of Asia – in Thailand, Malaysia, Singapore, and Indonesia.
-They inhabit rivers, streams, and other freshwater bodies in these regions.
-Assassin snails are typically found in slow-moving or stagnant waters, including marshes, ponds, and ditches.
-They prefer areas with dense vegetation and substrate rich in organic matter.
+In the wild, Anentome helena inhabit shallow, clear waters across South-East Asia, including Thailand, Malaysia, Singapore, and Indonesia.
+They thrive in rivers, streams, and various freshwater environments, preferring slow-moving or stagnant waters like marshes, ponds, and ditches.
+These snails favor areas with dense vegetation and substrates rich in organic matter.

 Description